mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/byom.md

     dtype_dict={"text": "rich text", "target": "binary"};
 ```

-To get predictions, you can directly pass input data using the `WHERE` clause:
+To get predictions, you can directly pass input data using the `#!sql WHERE` clause:

 ```sql
 SELECT target